Final big busy broadcast hour performed by me, Rush Lynn Boy, your highly trained broadcast specialist, unique in the world of media.

 There's some things that I didn't quite get to.

-It's a little old news now that the issue of crew is in this this citizenship thing has been brought up.
+It's a little old news now that the issue of crew is in this citizenship thing has been brought up.

-Anyway, that's gonna unfold as it unfolds.
+Anyway, that's going to unfold as it unfolds.

 We'll be here on top of it, behind it, underneath it, whatever it takes to deal with it.